 Enjoy Fall Tennis at Stony Brook Middle School Courts with Marcus Lewis Tennis Center.
 This is the fourth year that Westford Parks & Recreation has partnered with MLTCEP, an extension program that has provided Westford’s community with local, quality instruction for all ages, and all levels.
-Look for MLTC Tennis Director, Donna Holmes, at Stony Brook Middle School Courts – she and other MLTC instructors will be bringing years of experience teaching red ball (ages 4-8), orange ball (ages 8-10), green ball (ages 9-12), and yellow ball (ages 12 plus) classes, at the appropriate level, as well as classes for middle school, high school, and adults.
+Look for MLTC Tennis Director, Donna Holmes, at Stony Brook Middle School Courts – she and other MLTC teachers will be bringing years of experience teaching students red ball (ages 4-8), orange ball (ages 8-10), green ball (ages 9-12), and yellow ball (ages 12 plus) classes, at the appropriate level, as well as classes for middle school, high school, and adults.
 New to Tennis?
 MLTC offers a Junior and an Adult “Try Tennis” Class.
 Now is your chance to get out on the courts and take a tennis lesson for FREE.

 This fall, start MLTC classes at any time.
 Class charges will be prorated.

 To learn more about the fall tennis programs held at Stony Brook Middle School Courts, see the Fall-Winter Brochure at westfordrec.com or visit MLTC Satellite Programs-Westford.
 To register or for more details, contact Christi at MLTC: 978-264-8470 or email firstname.lastname@example.org.